Hypfer/Valetudo/README.md

 Valetudo provides all settings and controls of the Xiaomi Vacuum in a mobile-friendly webinterface.
 It runs directly on the vacuum and requires no cloud connection whatsoever.

+**Please note that Valetudo currently only works with Gen2 Firmwares up to 1518**

+**Also, please refrain from disabling logging since it will break the archived map view**

 ### Features:
 * Live Map View
 * Configure Timers